tsainez/tsainez.github.io/_posts/2020-05-05-c-to-mips-conversion-techniques.md

 Note that we count backwards using the stack pointer, and we keep the pointer word aligned by only incrementing and decrementing in multiples of 4.

 # Recursion
-If you're going to take a test in assembly, expect recursion since it requires a mastery of all the previously mentioned techniques.
+Recursion requires a mastery of all the aforementioned techniques.

 Let's look at an example: calculating the factorial of a number n.
 You would write this in C like so: